 Members of the public had ready access to the material they requested regarding committee activities or procedures.

-Committee Office secretariats supported the eight pairs of legislative and general purpose standing committees, 11 select committees, five joint committees and one joint select committee (see figure 9).
-During the year, committees continued to experience a significant workload, with high numbers of inquiries and hearings.
-The cost of the office in 2017–18 was $11.1m ($10.6m in 2016–17), with staff salaries comprising approximately 95 per cent of the office's total expenses.
+Committee Office secretariats supported the eight legislative and general purpose standing committees, seven select committees, five joint committees and one joint select committee (see figure 11).
+As in the previous year, committees continued to experience a significant workload, with high numbers of inquiries and hearings, tapering as the 2019 election approached.
+The cost of the office in 2018–19 was $10.1m ($11.1 in 2017–18), with staff salaries comprising approximately 81 per cent of the office’s total expenses.

 The remaining costs continued to be administrative (for example, transport and accommodation for secretariat staff attending hearings, printing and venue hire).
 These administrative costs continue to be high due to the high numbers of interstate committee hearings.

 Committee secretariats provided administrative support to committees, including processing submissions, publishing material to committee websites and arranging hearings around Australia.
 Staff also analysed the evidence committees received, drafted briefing material and reports, arranged for the tabling and publication of reports, and assisted witnesses and others to participate in inquiries.
 Finally, secretariats provided advice to chairs and committee members, including in relation to matters which raised complex procedural issues.

 The significant workload of committees in the first half of the reporting period brought the familiar workload pressures on secretariats and senators, requiring discussions about which inquiries to prioritise and the need for extensions.
 This moderated in the second half of the reporting period in preparation for the 2019 federal election.

 Again, comments made in the Senate when committee reports are tabled or debated indicated high levels of satisfaction with the quality of the advice and support provided by secretariats.

 Figure 11 – Elements and responsibilities of the Committee Office